keonramses/HR_Tracker/README.md

 While this is in no means by itself a perfect product, the implementation of this project aims to fix the aforementioned problem, by making the information that is needed easily available and at a glance, and this would in turn reduce the time lost trying to find out by who has what duty significantly.

+# Mobile Friendly?
+Unfortunately it is not truly mobile friendly, while it does try this project was never intended for mobile resolutions from its inception and while I would really like to make it so, that is not a main focus at this point in time, but once the project gets gets to a stage where all the intended changes and fixes are applied I will make sure to so (please bear with me).

 # Who can use it?
 That depends on your intended usecase, but this project despite being a pet project is mostly intended for businesses that don't require all the fancy functions present in premium HR software like logged hours, pay calculation or work history etc. just think of this project as a basic whiteboard that employees can easily